justlark/lark.gay/site/content/home.md

 > manifestos, emailing strangers, 19th-century German sexology, The Chastity
 > Underground, and that zine they found in Providence that changed everything.

-💾 **After Big Tech: Building a Sustainable Digital Future**

-> The tech industry has spent decades chasing bigger numbers, so why does it
-> feel like our phones and laptops are only getting slower and more expensive
-> every year?
-The digital world we've built for ourselves is a house of cards—an
-> intractable system that is technologically, ecologically, and socially
-> unsustainable.
-So what do we do?
-Furries are hacking game consoles and
-> inventing new wireless communication protocols.
-An art collective operating
-> out of a sailboat is building computers from e-waste.
-Indie developers are
-> resurrecting a failed experiment that was almost the internet.
-Join digital
-> archivist and recovering technologist Lark Aster to learn how we can wrestle
-> power out of the hands of the tech elite to build a more sustainable and
-> equitable digital future.

 ## More Stuff

 - [Colophon](@/colophon.md)